Apex-Multi-Tool/ResPlus.Multi.Tool/README.md

 *As of Version 0.0.6 Ticket booking is supported for all swedish Operators.
 GPS is beeing added to all operators next major update.

 *********************************** Other Features ****************************************************************

 # JWT-auth and on device postgrendb userdatabase (.env) for maximum privacy.
 Users are added to .inv files and pushed to the server ones a day to avoid using a online sql database.

 # Ticket booking function that generates a 100% Identical ticket as the operators.
 A Ticket clone with valid ticket id from the Operator and qr code that can be scanned!!
 (OBS OBS I do not condone nor encurage anyone breaking the law!
 Do not use this ticket to validate to the Operator!
 You will be committing fraud and SJ might crash all togheter so ... yeah.
 This function will be re-worked to a subscription based ticket system before launch.
 But for now it stays, enjoy a smooth testing experiance.

-# PDF Bundler that makes a .pdf ticket and then use a node auto mail function sending the ticket to the user specified email (Like the Operator would do on booking on there site)
+# PDF Bundler that makes a .pdf ticket and then use a node auto mail function sending the ticket to the user specified email (Like the Operator would do when booking on there site)
 # Ticket gets delivred to the users mail by " ticket@resplus.plus.se "

  ** Register a Alpha account for a 14day trial today!